jressey/mvn-boot-docker-image/README.md

 # Self contained Spring-Boot Docker Image with Maven
+The purpose of this image is to be a base for Spring-Boot apps that are deployable to any system capable of hosting Docker.
 You can work with this project just as you would any other Spring Boot application.

 - Run tests with `mvn test`
 - Run maven commands